cswor/ProgrammingAssignmentMonth3Wk4/Readme.txt

 ==================================================================
-Original source data was provided by:
+Underlying data was provided by:
 Human Activity Recognition Using Smartphones Dataset Version 1.0
 ==================================================================